- Unix / Linux for Beginners

 useradd -d homedir -g groupname -m -s shell -u userid accountname

-If you do not specify any parameter then system would use default values.
+If you do not specify any parameter, then the system makes use of the default values.
 The useradd command modifies the /etc/passwd, /etc/shadow, and /etc/group files and creates a home directory.

-Following is the example which would create an account mcmohd setting its home directory to /home/mcmohd and group as developers.
+Following is the example that creates an account mcmohd, setting its home directory to /home/mcmohd and the group as developers.
 This user would have Korn Shell assigned to it.

 $ useradd -d /home/mcmohd -g developers -s /bin/ksh mcmohd

-Before issuing above command, make sure you already have developers group created using groupadd command.
+Before issuing the above command, make sure you already have the developers group created using the groupadd command.

 Once an account is created you can set its password using the passwd command as follows −

 $ passwd mcmohd20 Changing password for user mcmohd20.
 New UNIX password: Retype new UNIX password: passwd: all authentication tokens updated successfully.